MRC-Epid-it24/intake24/apps/docs/developer/getting-started.md

 The script also run DB script within `docker/init` folder, hence if you may need to grant execution right for the scripts inside this folder.
 :::

+Please also check the [guideline](/developer/docker) to configure or import database snapshot to PostgreSQL server created using docker.

 ## API server

 Go to `api` and follow instructions in the readme file.